SAP/sapmachine-manager-for-macos/README.md

 # Documentation

-If you want to learn more about _SapMachine Manager_'s features, make sure to take a look at our [wiki](https://github.com/SAP/sapmachine-manager-for-macos/wiki) or the links below:
+To learn more about _SapMachine Manager_'s features, make sure to take a look at our [wiki](https://github.com/SAP/sapmachine-manager-for-macos/wiki) or the links below:

 * [Installation](https://github.com/SAP/sapmachine-manager-for-macos/wiki/Installation)
 * [Install a new SapMachine release](https://github.com/SAP/sapmachine-manager-for-macos/wiki/Install-a-new-SapMachine-release)